backstage/community-plugins/workspaces/tech-insights/plugins/tech-insights-backend/README.md

 #### Running fact retrievers in a multi-instance installation

-The Tech Insights plugin utilizes the `PluginTaskScheduler` for scheduling tasks and coordinating the task invocation across instances.
+The Tech Insights plugin utilizes `PluginTaskScheduler` to schedule and coordinate task invocation across instances.
 See [the PluginTaskScheduler documentation](https://backstage.io/docs/reference/backend-tasks.plugintaskscheduler) for more information.

 ### Included FactChecker